Putin sees delays in Russian Olympic preparations

 "Despite the large amount of work that has been done - it's a simply colossal amount - there are ongoing failures and delays which in general are normal for such a big job," Putin told local officials in Sochi.

-Making clear he would not accept failure, Interfax news agency quoted Putin as saying: "The result expected by us is a brilliant Games."
+Making clear he would not accept failure, Interfax news gency quoted Putin as saying: "The result expected by us is a brilliant Games."

 CONSTRUCTION SITE